natesworksdev/Ryujinx/Ryujinx.Tests.Unicorn/libs/README.md

 On Windows, Unicorn is shipped as a pre-compiled dynamic library (`.dll`), licenced under the GPLv2.

-The source code for `windows/unicorn.dll` is available at: https://github.com/MerryMage/UnicornDotNet/tree/299451c02d9c810d2feca51f5e9cb6d8b2f38960
+The source code for `windows/unicorn.dll` is available at: https://github.com/unicorn-engine/unicorn/tree/df3aa0fccbce9e1420e82110cbae5951755a0698

 ## Linux

-On Linux, you will first need to download Unicorn from https://github.com/unicorn-engine/unicorn.
+On Linux, you will first need to clone Unicorn from https://github.com/unicorn-engine/unicorn.

-Then you need to patch it to expose the FSPCR register by applying `linux/unicorn_fspcr.patch`
+Then you need to switch to the dev branch.
+After that you can follow the [build docs](https://github.com/unicorn-engine/unicorn/blob/dev/docs/COMPILE.md) for unicorn.

-Then, compile Unicorn from source with its `make.sh` script.

 See https://github.com/Ryujinx/Ryujinx/pull/1433 for details.